The asymptotic Samuel function and invariants of singularities: The function

-\begin{remark} It can be shown that the value $\beta\text{-}\ord(\xi)$ does not depend on the choice of the transversal morphism $\beta$, nor on the choice of the order-one-element $fW^m\in\mathcal{G}^{(d+1)}$ ($fW^m$ can be replaced by any other order-one-element $gW^{m_1}\in\mathcal{G}^{(d+1)}$ non necessarily defining the hypersurface $X$).
+does not depend on the choice of the transversal morphism $\beta$, nor on the choice of the order-one-element $fW^m\in\mathcal{G}^{(d+1)}$ ($fW^m$ can be replaced by any other order-one-element $gW^{m_1}\in\mathcal{G}^{(d+1)}$ non necessarily defining the hypersurface $X$).
 Moreover, the supremum in (\ref{EqBetaOrd}) is a maximum for a suitable selection of $z'$.
-See \cite[Theorem 7.2]{BVComp}. \end{remark}
+See \cite[\S 5.2 and Theorem 7.2]{BVComp}.